THE BOARD OF dIRECTORS

 Assistant Principal, Cornerstone Prep-Lester

 Jacque Rowe-Fields is a results-driven leader with a track record of successfully developing, implementing, and evaluating new initiatives that foster student success.
 Mrs. Rowe-Fields holds a Bachelor of Arts in Speech Pathology and Audiology from Western Union University.
 Her experience in higher education includes serving as Assistant Director of the Entrada Scholars Pre-College Program at Calvin College where she oversaw course selection, scheduling, and student retention and serving as an Academic Advisor and Assistant Dean of Student Development at the same institution.
 Her school administration experience includes serving as the Director of Community and Family Engagement for a number of years at Cornerstone Prep-Lester Elementary in Memphis and most recently as the school’s Assistant Principal.
 Her primary role as parent liaison for the school, with direct oversight of student recruitment and support for talent acquisition, leverages a broad skill set that will be a benefit to the Believe Memphis Academy founding team.

-+ Lisa Settle, Founding Board Chair
++ Lisa Settle, Founding Board Member

 Chief of School Operations and Climate/Culture, Achievement School District